 In 17th-century Silesia (western Poland), churches were built under the terms of the Treaty of Westphalia (1648), ending the bloody Thirty Years War between Catholics and Protestants.
 In the interest of peace, Silesian evangelicals were allowed to build three Protestant temples in Silesia.
 These wooden churches, of which only two remain today, are commonly called "Peace Churches".

 The Polish-Lithuanian Commonwealth (1569–1795), that roughly comprised contemporary Poland, Lithuania and Ukraine was home of the largest Jewish community in the world.
 This community, mainly Ashkenazi Jews, erected monumental wooden synagogues as early as the 16th century.
-Sadly, most synagogues were burned in Pogroms and most recently during the Second World War.
+Unfortunately, most of these synagogues were burned during the Pogroms of the Interwar and the Second World War.